 Two 12 pound loaves and one 7 pounder beginning to cool.

 Chilled and un-panned Goeta at about 24 hours post cooking.
-One never has to line mold pans in order to get fully chilled Goetta bricks out.
-Take a table knife, dip it in hot water and go along the vertical insides of the pans.
-Next, sit pan bottoms in a shallow hot water bath for about a minute, helps the interior pan bottom release.
+One never has to line pans to get fully chilled Goetta bricks out.
+Simply take a table knife, dip it in hot water and go along the vertical insides of the pans.
+Next, sit pan bottoms in a shallow hot water bath for up to a minute, to help the interior pan bottom release.
 Finally, hold the loaf upside down and jog it towards a cutting board a few times until it releases.

 Convenience packaged Goetta just out of freezer storage.
 There are two layers of wax paper between the two quartered slices in the sandwich bag.
 In storage there were 4 sandwich size bags inside one gallon bag, for a tight double wrap.